Muslim personal law: British Raj

-The British Raj passed Shariat Act in 1937 is followed in India in matters related to marriage, divorce and succession among Muslims.
+The British Raj passed the Shariat Application Act in 1937, which is followed in India in matters related to marriage, divorce and succession among Muslims.

 Independent India

-India's achievement of independence from the British was meant to bring about significant change in the regular life of Indians.
+India's achievement of independence from the British was meant to show about significant change in the regular life of Indians.
 Previously under British rule, Indian society was defined by social collectives, caste and religious identity, with a lack of focus on citizenship and the individual.
 An Indian's relationship with politics and the law was indeed determined by these social measures; the Fundamental Rights Constitution was passed and intended to reverse this concept that an individual could be limited based upon caste, religion, economic status, etc. However, the new standards laid out in the Constitution have not come to fruition in society, even 6 years after the passing of the act.
 Aspects of gender, caste and religion are still determinants of political influence and access to resources.

 The Shariat Application Act was enacted by the British government in India in 1937, and, after India became independent from Britain, the Shariat Act (MPL) was maintained in Indian society.
 The law was originally introduced as a matter of policy by the British government, but upon independence MPL became significant to Muslim identity and religion.
 This primary aspect of religion has created controversy across both Muslim communities and Hindu political organizations.
+The Indian Parliament passed Hindu Code Bills, consisting of Hindu Marriage Act (1955), Hindu Succession Act (1956), Hindu Minority and Guardianship Act (1956) and Hindu Adoptions and Maintenance Act (1956).
+Those who practised Sikhism, Jainism, and Buddhism were considered to be Hindus under the jurisdiction of the Code Bill.